agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 ## Usage
 Due resource limitation this model was created in google colab.
 Therefore, the installation and use has been designed to fits with google colab and google drive.
-If you want to recreate the training please be aware that some modifications have to be done before use it.
+You are provided with a Main.ipynb notebook in Google Colab or Jupyter Notebook, in case you want to reproduce the training of the model.
+If you want to recreate the training please be aware that some modifications have to be done before use it

-### Clone the repository
+# main
+Open the Main.ipynb notebook in Google Colab or Jupyter Notebook.
+Update the project_pat variable with the path to the project folder.
+Run the notebook cells to download the datasets, train the model, and generate results.

+#custom-script
+In case of create your own Main script, here I leave you hints about the usage of the package in colab.
+Mainly about how to clone and install the repo, and how to use the model.

 ```
 project_pat="/PATH_PARENT/FOLDER_TO_CONTAINS_THE_REPO"
 !git clone https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN.git  $project_pat

+requirements= project_pat+"/requirements.txt"
+!pip install -r $requirements -q
 ```